 Knowing some of the primary causes of B-12 deficiency can help inform us on how to best prevent or avoid deficiencies.
 A few are:

 Inadequate Dietary Intake

 Vitamin B-12 can only be consumed through animal foods and supplements.
 Children also are at high risk due to inadequate dietary consumption and lower bodily reserves, despite higher requirements per food calorie.
-Gastritis, stomach abnormalities/surgeries, or hereditary traits may be to blame for
+Gastritis, stomach abnormalities/surgeries, or hereditary traits may be to blame for impaired absorption.

 Absent or Low Stomach Hydrochloric Acid

 Sufficient HCl is essential, independent of intrinsic factor secretion, for cleaving B-12 from carrier proteins in food.
 This is thought to be a major cause of deficiency in the elderly, who generally suffer from low stomach acid.

 - Celiac disease leading to small intestine damage causing impaired absorption of vitamin B-12, which is principally absorbed in the ileum.